slimphp/Slim-Website/docs/v4/start/upgrade.md

 Middleware execution has not changed and is still Last In First Out (LIFO) like in Slim 3.

 ## New Routing Middleware
 The routing has been implemented as middleware.
-We are still using [FastRoute](https://github.com/nikic/FastRoute) by default.
+We are still using [FastRoute](https://github.com/nikic/FastRoute) as the default router.
-We provide an instantiation of FastRouter via the App::getRouter() method out of the box.
+We provide an instantiation of FastRoute via the App::getRouter() method out of the box.
 You will need to instantiate and add the RoutingMiddleware in order for the app to work.
-If you were using `determineRouteBeforeAppMiddleware`, you need to add the `Middleware\RoutingMiddlewar`e middleware to your application just before your call run() to maintain the previous behaviour.
+If you were using `determineRouteBeforeAppMiddleware`, you need to add the `Middleware\RoutingMiddleware`e middleware to your application just before your call run() to maintain the previous behaviour.
 See [Pull Request #2288](https://github.com/slimphp/Slim/pull/2288) for more information

 ```php